 The requirements for becoming certified are based on academic and clinical experiences, and successful completion of the Child Life Professional Certification Examination.
 In order to establish eligibility for the Certification Examination, candidates must meet three requirements prior to the exam application deadline.
 For additional questions pertaining to exam eligibility, read through a list of Eligibility Frequently Asked Questions.

 Eligibility requirements are subject to change.
+See Upcoming Eligibility Requirement Changes for a list of changes that will go into effect in 2019.
 Currently, the three eligibility requirements are:

 Applicants must have successfully completed a bachelor’s degree on or before the application deadline for the exam for which they are applying.
 Exam applications from candidates anticipating graduation are not accepted.